DuyNguyen1879/docker-lab-tutorial/content/administration.md

 ![](../img/tls.png?raw=true)

+### Create Certification Authority certificate and key
 The CA Server is not required in this tutorial since we are using a self generated Certificated Authority certificate.

-### Create Certification Authority certificate and key
-Create a **CA** private key file ``ca-key.pem`` with encryption
+Create a **CA** private key file ``ca-key.pem`` with an encrypted passphrase

     openssl genrsa -aes256 -out ca-key.pem 4096

-This is the private key used to
+This is the private key used to sign client and server certificates against the Certification Authority server.
+To inspect the private key, use the following command:

+    openssl rsa -in ca-key.pem -text

+Now create the CA certificate ``ca.pem`` file using the private key above

+    openssl req -new -x509 -days 3650 -key ca-key.pem -sha256 -out ca.pem

+As convenience, we set the validity of this certificate as for 10 years.

+    openssl x509 -in ca.pem -noout -text

+### Create certificate and key for the server
+Create a private key for the server

+Once we have a private key, we can proceed to create a Certificate Signing Request (**CSR**).
+This is a formal request asking a CA to sign a certificate, and it contains the public key of the entity requesting the certificate and some information about the entity.
+This data will all be part of the certificate.
+A CSR is always signed with the private key corresponding to the public key it carries.